If you have additional questions that aren’t answered on our website, please contact us.

 It is impossible to predict when you will receive a child, because the birthmother chooses a family for her child.
 Some families have waited two weeks and others have waited two to three years.
 The more open you are to different situations, the more often your profile will be shown to birthmothers.

 How many birthmothers do you work with at one time?

 CCS works with an average of 150 pregnant clients per year.
 Women contact us at many different points in their pregnancy, so the number of women we are actively serving changes frequently.

 What is the adoption profile?

 This is a small scrapbook that includes photos and information about your family.
-When a birthmother is interested in making an adoption plan, her caseworker shows her these profiles to help her decide which family she will choose to adopt her child.
+When a birthmother is interested in making an adoption plan, her counselor shows her these profiles to help her decide which family she will choose to adopt her child.

 How many families are currently waiting for a placement?